Monica-Vu/cs_knowledge/technical-interview-walkthrough.md

 ## Questions to Consider
 * What is the input data am I provided? (type and format)
-* What output data expected? (type and format).
+* What output data expecated? (type and format).
 Clarify if you need to return the exact data structure OR if the information itself is returned.
 * What are the minimum and maximum values for the input data?
 * Is the input always valid?
 If not, what are the edge cases?
 * Generate some test cases and the expected output if possible.
 Expand beyond the given examples.